Repairs and Maintenance

-However, anything agreed to in the lease is legally binding.
-So if your rental agreement specifically states that the landlord will fix all leaky faucets and running toilets, for example, they are legally obligated to do so.
-In addition, landlords who promise to do certain repairs -- either in writing or just verbally -- have a legal duty to fulfill those promises.
+Leaky faucets and running toilets must get repaired as a part of the habitability requirement discussed above.
+The same may not hold for furnished appliances or ordinary wear and tear.
+But anything else agreed to in the lease is legally binding.
+So, if your rental agreement specifically states that the landlord will fix the microwave or fridge, they are legally obligated to do so.
+Also, landlords who promise to do certain repairs in writing or verbally have a legal duty to fulfill those promises.

-If you are faced with a serious problem, such as an infestation of mice, your landlord is required to to take care of it; and if he or she fails to do so, you may withhold a portion of your rent to pay for it.
-But if it's a minor repair and your landlord is under no legal obligation to fix it, you will want to be more tactful.
+If you face a serious problem, such as an infestation of mice, your landlord must take care of it.
+If they fail to do so, you may withhold a part of your rent to pay for it.
+But if it's a minor repair such as a cosmetic scratch, your landlord is under no legal obligation to fix it.
+Here, you will want to be more tactful.

-Probably the best way to encourage your landlord to take action is to put it in writing, which gives the landlord the opportunity to mull it over before deciding.
-For instance, a verbal request may easily be denied, but a well-written request often is much more persuasive.
-You can elaborate on how the repair will benefit the landlord, for instance, while making other salient points.
-If it's a running toilet, for example, you could discuss the additional cost of your water bill as a result (and if the landlord pays the water bill, he or she may be even more motivated to fix the leak).
+The best way to encourage your landlord to take action is to put it in writing.
+This creates a paper trail in case the matter gets legally escalated.
+It also allows the landlord to mull it over before repairing it.
+For instance, a verbal request may easily get denied, but a well-written request is much more persuasive.
+You can elaborate on how the repair will benefit the landlord while making other salient points.
+For example, if it's a leaky refrigerator, you could discuss the extra cost of your water bill.
+If the landlord pays the water bill, they may be even more motivated to fix the leak.

-Depending on the type of repair being requested, you may be able to explain the potential for injury if it is not fixed.
+Depending on the type of repair you request, you can explain the potential for injury.
 A rotting staircase leading up to your apartment could result in an injury that ultimately will cost the landlord much more than simply fixing it.

-Landlords and Repairs: When Requests are Ignored or Dismissed
+Landlords and Repairs: When Requests Get Ignored or Dismissed

 To learn more about repairs and maintenance in rental units, including the rights and responsibilities of both parties, click on one of the links below.